cocos/cocos-docs/en/animation/marionette/animation-graph-basics.md

 ## Sub-State Machine

-Because objects will typically have complex combinations of actions in multiple stages, it is also possible to (recursively) nest **sub-state machines** within the state machine in order to degrade complex logic.
-We generally refer to the topmost state machine of the animation graph as the **top-level state machine**, similar to the root node in the scene.
+Since objects will typically have complex combinations of actions in multiple stages, it is also possible to (recursively) nest **sub-state machines** within the state machine in order to degrade complex logic.
+This is generally referred to as the topmost state machine of the animation graph as the **top-level state machine**, similar to the root node in the scene.

-You can create it by right-clicking on the grid layout area and selecting **Add Sub-State Machine**.
+It can be created by right-clicking on the grid layout area and selecting **Add Sub-State Machine**.
 Once created, a sub-state machine named `State Machine` will be created in the grid layout area by default:

 ![set sub state](animation-graph-basics/set-sub-state.png)

-- The ① button is used to enter the sub-state machine editing page; you can enter the editing page by double-clicking on the sub-state machine or right-clicking on the sub-state machine and selecting **Edit**.
+- The ① button is used to enter the sub-state machine editing page; to enter the editing page, double-click on the sub-state machine or right-click on the sub-state machine and select **Edit**.
 - The ② button is used to add state components; please refer to the **Animation State Components** section below for details.
 - Click the gear icon button, the expanded menu includes **Remove This State**, **Add State Component**, **Rename**.